The Locker Key

 ~ 15 ~

-At Mick Tyler’s cabin the next morning, Mick sits at the computer, in the process of reading Barnett’s email message.
-Jake sits beside him, watching.
+At Mick Tyler’s cabin the next morning, Mick sat at the computer, reading Barnett’s email message.
+Jake sat beside him, watching.

 Mick reads the message.

 Mr. Morrison, I know that you are in possession of a package which is quite valuable to someone like myself.
 I also assume that by now you have probably gone underground as you fear what my (former) partner, Mr. Riley, will do to you once he has the package and no longer needs you.
 I would be afraid myself.
 Mr. Riley is not…a nice fellow.
-In fact, I am afraid of him too.
 However, unlike yourself, I am able to do something about Mr. Riley and have already set the wheels in motion, legally of course, to have him … dismissed.

 I would like to arrange a meeting/exchange.
 I am prepared to offer you ten million.
 Please contact me by return email if you find this idea appealing.